Criteria:

 What happens if my system fails the inspection?

-Most issues can be corrected with repairs or maintenance, not full replacement.
+Many issues can be corrected with repairs or maintenance, not full replacement.

 Can I opt out of the inspection?